Mérida, Yucatán: Nickname

 Mérida was named after Mérida, Spain because the Maya ruins that the Spanish conquistadors found in the settlement of Ti'ho reminded them of the Roman ruins of Augusta Emerita.
 Over time, the city acquired the nickname "La Ciudad Blanca" (The White City).
 This nickname may be due to the white color of the limestone used to paint the façades of the city's colonial buildings.
-This hypothesis is reinforced by the fact that the city can be seen from outer space as a large whitish area in the middle of the immense green forest that covers the Yucatán Peninsula.
+The city can be seen from outer space as a large whitish area in the middle of the immense green forest that covers the Yucatán Peninsula.
 Other cities in Hispanic America share the same nickname for this reason, like Arequipa and Popayan.
-Folktale says that the name go back to the founding of the city when the Spanish conquistadors – motivated by security reasons and given the persistent rebellion of the indigenous Maya people – decided to allow only white-skinned Europeans to live in the city.
+Folklore says that the name goes back to the founding of the city when the Spanish conquistadors – motivated by security reasons and given the persistent rebellion of the indigenous Maya people – decided to allow only white-skinned Europeans to live in the city.
 Old arches at the entrance to the city would have been built for this reason, and beyond these were the Indigenous communities.
 However, the first arches were not commissioned until 1690, almost 150 years after the city's foundation.
 The arch of San Juan and the one on 59th street marked the beginning of roads to Campeche and Izamal, respectively.
 Other arches served only decorative purposes, like the one Juan Quijano had erected in 1760 in front of his house at the intersection of 65th and 56th streets, which has since been demolished.
 Additionally, the Nahua indigenous troops who accompanied Montejo's troops in the conquest of Yucatán settled in the neighborhoods of San Cristóbal, Santiago, and San Román, where they enjoyed the privilege of exemption from taxes for their military assistance.